Vijayadharshan/Catcher-Game/README.md

 #### Python and Pygame install
 Download the latest version of Python from the link [PYTHON DOWNLOAD](https://www.python.org/downloads/) and Pygame can be installed by running the command `` pip install pygame ``

+## How to Play?

+The basic concept of this game is to catch the falling papers with the bin without losing them.
+Losing the game means Game Over.
+The game will restart after two seconds of the game over screen

 ## Attribution

 ### Icon, Bin and Paper from...